0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ```

 ## Create QR Code to Accept a Credential

+**Note:** In order to communicate with the Polygon ID Wallet App, the Issuer Node must be hosted on a public URL.

 With the [`Get Claim QR Code`](./issuer-node-api/claim/apis.md#get-claim-qr-code) endpoint, you can generate a JSON which is then used to create a QR code.
 A user can use a third-party application to generate a QR Code from this JSON.